GustavoFri/GustavoFri.github.io/_pages/about.md

 Current
 ===

-*I am seeking for some research opportunity about Probability in Summer, 2023.*
+*I am a Ph.D. program applicant this year, seeking for some research opportunity about Probability in this Summer.*

 Profile
 ===